zonneplan/KiBot/README.md

 ### The *preflight* section

-This section is used to specify tasks that will executed before generating any output.
-The available tasks are:
+This section is used to specify tasks that will be executed before generating any output.

+#### Supported preflight options:

+- check_zone_fills: [boolean=false] Zones are filled before doing any operation involving PCB layers.
+- filters: [list(dict)] A list of entries to filter out ERC/DRC messages.
+  * Valid keys:
+    - *error_number*: Alias for number.
+    - `filter`: [string=''] Name for the filter, for documentation purposes.
+    - *filter_msg*: Alias for filter.
+    - `number`: [number=0] Error number we want to exclude.
+    - `regex`: [string='None'] Regular expression to match the text for the error we want to exclude.
+    - *regexp*: Alias for regex.
+- ignore_unconnected: [boolean=false] Option for `run_drc`.
+Ignores the unconnected nets.
+Useful if you didn't finish the routing.
+- run_drc: [boolean=false] Runs the DRC (Distance Rules Check).
+To ensure we have a valid PCB.
-- `run_erc` To run the ERC (Electrical Rules Check).
+- run_erc: [boolean=false] Runs the ERC (Electrical Rules Check).
 To ensure the schematic is electrically correct.
-- `run_drc` To run the DRC (Distance Rules Check).
-To ensure we have a valid PCB.
-- `update_xml` To update the XML version of the BoM (Bill of Materials).
+- update_xml: [boolean=false] Update the XML version of the BoM (Bill of Materials).
 To ensure our generated BoM is up to date.
-- `check_zone_fills` Zones are filled before doing any operation involving PCB layers.

-The `run_drc` command has the following option:
-- `ignore_unconnected` Ignores the unconnected nets.
-Useful if you didn't finish the routing.

 Here is an example of a *preflight* section: